'America's Got Talent' contestant Nightbirde dies after cancer battle - Local News 8

 “Your voice, your story, and your message touched millions.
 Nightbirde will always be a member of the ‘AGT’ family.
 Rest In Peace, Jane,” the show said in a statement to CNN.

-Host Terry Crews and judge Heidi Klum also paid tribute on their own social media accounts.
+Host Terry Crews and judges Heidi Klum and Simon Cowell also paid tribute on their own social media accounts.

+“Heart breaking news to hear about @_nightbirde, she was an extraordinary person, so brave, so talented,” Cowell wrote on Twitter.
+“She made a huge impact on AGT and the world.
+Her determination to fight this terrible illness was remarkable.
+Rest in peace, Jane.
+I am sending my love to her family.”

+Her family added in their statement that those who knew Marczewski “enjoyed her larger-than-life personality and sense of humor.”

 The-CNN-Wire